Username-ejg-not-available/eecs510-functions/README.md

 `nfa.acceptedWord("ababababbaba")`
 * toDFA()
 Creates a DFA that does the same thing as the NFA using subset construction.
-Compatible with `showSteps`, and printing out the variables of the resulting object is recommended
-Will always work if there are no epsilon transitions, otherwise will only work sometimes `dfa = nfa.toDFA()`
+`dfa = nfa.toDFA()`
 * revNFA(nfa)
 Creates an NFA that accepts words from nfa in reverse